Monitoring

 - Verify model size is appropriate

-- Consider closer region
+- Consider a closer region

 - Check image sizes being sent